Storage device: floppy disk drive (FDD) and hard disk drive (HDD)

 Structure of HDD

 2.2.
-Logical structure of HDD
+Logical structure of the hard disk drive

-Sector is an element on the track, each sector is 512 bytes in size.
+A sector is an element on the track, each sector is 512 bytes in size.

-Cylinder is a cylindrical intersection through the stack of platters in a disk, centered around the disk’s spindle.
+A cylinder is a cylindrical intersection through the stack of platters in a disk, centered around the disk’s spindle.

 Landing Zone is the pause position of the read/write head.

-Cluster is a collection of sectors.
+A cluster is a collection of sectors.
 Clusters are allocation units for data on various file systems (FAT, NTFS, etc.), where data mainly consists of files.

 Track, cluster, sector in HDD